Flying High in Bird Heaven: MSTR, PSUS, ETF

 And where do you get the money to pay that?

-And the answer has been kind of if you sell a lot of stock every quarter, and you use most of that stock to buy Bitcoin in an accretive way, and you use some of the stock to pay interest on your debt, debt, then, like, yeah, whatever, it's fine, right?
+And the answer has been kind of if you sell a lot of stock every quarter and you use most of that stock to buy Bitcoin in an accretive way and you use some of the stock to pay interest on your debt, then like, yeah, whatever, it's fine, right?

 You know, there is something Ponzi-like about selling stock to raise money to pay the 10% return that you promised previous investors, right?